 Please contact Tech Support for custom versions of these optics.
-Thorlabs also offers dielectric concave mirrors that provide higher reflectivity than metal mirrors at the expense of operating over a narrower wavelength range.
+Thorlabs also offers dielectric concave mirrors that provide higher reflectivity than metal mirrors at the expense of operating over a more narrow wavelength range.

-The shaded regions in the graphs denote the ranges over which we guarantee the specified reflectance.
+The shaded region in each graph denotes the range over which we guarantee the specified reflectance.
 Please note that the reflectance outside of these bands is typical and can vary from lot to lot, especially in out-of-band regions where the reflectance is fluctuating or sloped.